 It seems like an easy interview question.
 It's open ended.
-I can talk about whatever I want from the birth canal forward.
-Right?
+One thinks that he/she can talk about whatever he / she wants from the birth canal forward.
 Wrong.
-What the hiring manager really wants is a quick, two- to three-minute snapshot of who you are and why you're the best candidate for this position.
+What the hiring manager really wants is a quick, two- to three-minute snapshot of who and what you are and why you're the best candidate for this position.
 So as you answer this question, talk about what you've done to prepare yourself to be the very best candidate for the position.
 Use an example or two to back it up.
 Then ask if they would like more details.
 If they do, keep giving them example after example of your background and experience.
-Always point back to an example when you have the opportunity.
+One should always point back to an example when you have the opportunity.